MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 The current expression can be accessed with `it`.
 Query parameters can be provided as the 3rd component of the macro expression.

-    @query chicago stats($salary.filter(it>cutoff)) cutoff=80000
+    @query chicago begin
+               stats($salary.filter(it>threshold))
+           end threshold=90544.8
     #=>
     │ min    max     count │
     ┼──────────────────────┼
-    │ 80016  103272      4 │
+    │ 95484  103272      3 │
     =#

-Aggregate queries, such as `Unique` can be used as functions with no arguments, such as `unique()`.
+Aggregate queries, such as `Unique` can be used in this notation as lower-case equivalent with parenthesis, like `unique()`.
 Within a block, the semicolon can also be used for query composition.

     @query chicago begin
                department; filter(count(employee)>2)